C-Accel-CRIPT/sdk-archive/docs/tutorials/full_tutorial.md

 prcs.add_condition(time)
 ```

+!!! note "Condition keys"
+    The allowed `Condition` keys are listed in the <a href="https://criptapp.org/keys/condition-key/" target="_blank">condition keys</a> in the CRIPT controlled vocabulary.

-# Add a Property node to the Process node
+# Add a Property to a Process

+We may also want to associate our process with certain properties.
+We can do this by adding [`Property`](../subobjects/property.md) nodes to the process.

 ``` python
 yield_mass = cript.Property(